 - Always ensure that the business owner understands what Google My Business is and where Google My Business data is used.
 Authorised representatives should share the following resources with the business’s owner:

-- Always keep the business owner informed about what actions the authorised representative will take on the business listing.
+- Always keep the business owner informed about which actions the authorised representative will take on the Business Profile.

-- Always respond to management access requests promptly, and always transfer listing ownership to the business owner immediately upon request.
-Authorised representatives must, whenever possible, encourage the business owner to create an account, own the listing and add authorised representatives as managers.
+- Always respond to management access requests promptly, and always transfer Business Profile ownership to the business owner immediately upon request.
+Authorised representatives must, whenever possible, encourage the business owner to create an account, own the Business Profile and add authorised representatives as managers.
 Learn more about transferring ownership.

 Published content should highlight what makes your business unique.
 You can use this field to provide useful information on services and products offered, as well as the mission and history of your business.